 How To Use Color Like Zack Snyder

-The saturation in Zack’s movies isn’t always high but it is rich.
+The saturation in Zack’s movies isn’t always high but is rich.
 He doesn’t often go for bright primary colors but instead prefers desaturated earth tones and pastels with only occasional pops of vivid color such as blue (associated with the police) and red (associated with blood).

 Zack uses light and shadow well in his films too, which adds depth to the scenes.
 He will often add black borders around the edge of a scene or object to focus attention on that particular place or thing.
 This is used in both Dawn Of The Dead and Watchmen.